eryk260/2sixty/adr/adr-xxxk-global-cluster-deployment-2019-05-22.md

 ## Consequences

-- deveopers have the responsibility for deployment to clusters; 'you built it;
+- developers have the responsibility for deployment to clusters; 'you built it;
-  you run it' applies
+  you run it'
-- software needs to be developed with the above environment in mind
+- software needs to be developed with the above environment in mind wrt fail-over and resilience
 - SRE has the responsibility for notifications about cluster events
 - SRE provides tooling to help deployments to the clusters and manage failovers automatically.